tjass01/parkpal/README.md

 - Automatic timestamp tracking

 ### 🔔 Notifications
--View real-time parking alerts based on your selected radius and location area filters -Live updates powered by Firebase Realtime Database -Tap a notification to navigate directly to the exact parking spot on the map -Displays live distance from current location for each alert -Notifications automatically sync with filtered markers on the Map screen
+- View real-time parking alerts based on your selected radius and location area filters
+- Live updates powered by Firebase Realtime Database
+- Tap a notification to navigate directly to the exact parking spot on the map
+- Displays live distance from current location for each alert
+- Notifications automatically sync with filtered markers on the Map screen

 ### 🔍 Filter & Search
 - **Filter Options**: View all reports, only available, or only unavailable spots